In this article, we list the essential day trips from Paris that you can add to your itinerary.

 Below is a list of day trips from Paris you can take, featuring charming cities similar to some of the best neighborhoods in Paris, and historical sites that are part of our history books.

-Not many would argue that Versailles is one of the best day trips from Paris.
+Not many would argue that Versailles is a great day trip from Paris.
 For every first time visitor in Paris, it’s almost sure that Versailles is included on the list of things to do and see while in Paris.
+It’s not surprising considering that many travelers consider Versailles as one of the most beautiful cities in France.

 Versailles is a city in the suburbs of Paris, about 12 miles from the city center.
-Although it’s only a 16 kilometers distance, the entire journey can take up to 40 minutes.
+Although it’s only a 16 kilometers distance, the entire journey can take up to 40 minutes – perfect even for solo travelers in Paris.

 Versailles is most famous for its history, the opulence and splendor of the grand palace, and majestic garden.
 You should expect to plan two to three hours touring the castle, an hour for the garden, and another two hours for exploring other places around the area.
 In total, I recommend planning five hours when visiting Versailles for your day trip from Paris.